Isik-lab/SIdyads_presentation/README.md

 The partcipant's task is to hit a button when there is a more than 2 people present in a video.
 These videos are not analyzed and serve as an attention control.

-The script calls ``write_event_files.m'' to save the data in BIDS format.
+The script calls `write_event_files.m' to save the data in BIDS format.

 ## assign_conditions.py
-This must be run
+This must be run prior to the experiment.
+It can be be called by `python3 assign_conditions.py SID' where SID is the participant number.